1267578565687568658568568756875785/roblox-follower-bot/README.md

 ## Features

-- Fast and efficient following of Roblox users.
+- Fast and efficient generation of Roblox accounts.
 - Written in Python, making it easy to understand and modify.
 - Open-source, so you can review the code and contribute to the project.
 - Proxy support for enhanced safety and privacy.